m3db/m3/site/content/how_to/any_remote_storage.md

   - It will be used as a storage and query engine.
 - 1 Prometheus instance scraping M3 Coordinator and Prometheus TSDB.
 - 1 M3 Coordinator with in process M3 Aggregator that is donwsampling metrics.
+- Finally, we are going define some downsampling rules as an example.

 For simplicity lets put all config files in one directory and export env variable:
 ```shell